LA police kill teen girl while firing shots at male suspect - NewsBreak

 The suspect was struck by the officers’ bullets and killed, Spell said.

 One of the bullets went through a dressing room wall and struck the 14-year-old girl, according to LAPD Assistant Chief Dominic Choi.
-Officers later found her inside.Kim Potter guilty of manslaughter in Daunte Wright death
+Officers later found her inside.UPDATE: Names released of victims in fatal shooting in Evansville

 “You can’t see into the dressing rooms and it just looks like a straight wall of drywall,” Choi said at a second news conference.